Martini Primer – History and Legends

 Rodney Dangerfield

 A word of caution.
-The choice of olive can start you down a slippery slope.
-First it’s one olive, then two or more.
-Rodney Dangerfield joked about substituting olives for an appetizer.
-Then comes the temptation of falling into a “dirty martini”.
-While it still is a martini, and many people love one, the olive brine obliterates the flavor of the classic mixture.
+Your choice of olive can lead you down a slippery slope.
+It starts innocently enough with one olive, then perhaps two or more.
+Rodney Dangerfield even joked about substituting the olives for an appetizer.
+From there, it’s a short step to the temptation of a “dirty martini.”

 Ernest Hemingway